-WyoGives is a 24-hour day of online giving designed to bring the state together as one community to raise money and awareness for Wyoming's nonprofits.
-WyoGives will take place Wednesday, July 13, 2022 from midnight to 11:59 PM.
+WyoGives is a 24-hour day of online giving designed to bring the state together as one community to raise funds and awareness for Wyoming's nonprofits.
+WyoGives will take place Wednesday, July 12, 2023 from midnight to 11:59 PM.

 WyoGives is an initiative of the Wyoming Nonprofit Network, the state association for charitable nonprofits.
 Our mission is to represent the collective voice of the Wyoming charitable nonprofit sector and bring best practices, resources and support to the nonprofit community.

 Donors visit www.WyoGives.org and use the search function to either browse for organizations of interest or find a specific organization to make a donation.
 Donors can also connect to the site with a direct link sent to them via email or shared on social media.

 Organizations that are verified 501(c)(3) that are headquartered or provide services in Wyoming and in good standing with the Wyoming Secretary of State and the IRS.
 There are some additional requirements to participate in WyoGives outlined below.
 Before registering, be sure that your organization can devote the time and resources required to plan and launch a giving day campaign.
 Registration closes June 16.
 Sorry, we cannot accept any late registrations.

 Prior to registering, we highly recommend you visit our pre-application preparation page which outlines the information that you will need and the next steps to take.
 The first step in the process for nonprofits is to register and pay the non-refundable fee.
 Wyoming Nonprofit Network and GiveGab will then confirm your eligibility to participate.

 In addition to the eligibility requirements, your organization must enter your banking information and be verified to accept donations prior to your profile getting final approval and being published to the site.

 Please be sure that you have read and understand the pre-application page prior to registering and paying the non-refundable fee.